x3rAx/svelte-kit-isolated-stores/README.md

 ### ☎️ `fetch` in Stores

-A side effect of the store isolation is, that you can use SvelteKit's `fetch` inside your defined stores.
+A positive side effect of the store isolation is, that you can use SvelteKit's `fetch` inside your defined stores.

 SvelteKit's `fetch` wrapper saves the results of requests that are executed during SSR.
 To speed things up, SvelteKit then serializes the results and sends